 3. Finger Sunflower Tattoo

-Finger sunflower tattoos are very popular tattoos.
-If you are looking for small tattoo ideas then this is one of the best options for you.
+Finger tattoos are very popular tattoos.
+If you are looking for small tattoo ideas, then this is one of the best options for you.
 You can get this tattoo on your wrist or ankle.
 This tattoo is also one of the best matching tattoos for couples.

 4. Back Sunflower Tattoo

 Sunflower back tattoos are very popular among women.
-If you want to get large sunflower tattoo then you can try this design.
-You can also add butterfly or quote in this design to make it look more beautiful.
+If you want to get a large sunflower tattoo, then you can try this design.
+You can also add a butterfly or quote to this design to make it look more beautiful.

 5. Leg Sunflower Tattoo

-One of the hottest trends in tattoos right now is leg ink!
+One of the hottest trends in tattoos right now is a leg tattoo!
 The leg is a great place for your sunflower tattoo because it offers plenty of space for a big design and can be easily covered up if necessary by wearing pants or long skirts.
-Not only that but there are so many different styles available from simple black outlines to more detailed color work with shading and highlights.
+Not only that, but there are so many different styles available, from simple black outlines to more detailed color work with shading and highlights.